tkteun/PowerShell-Docs.nl-nl/reference/docs-conceptual/core-powershell/SSH-Remoting-in-PowerShell-Core.md

 ### <a name="known-issues"></a>Bekende problemen

-- sudo-opdracht werkt niet in de externe sessie op Linux-machine.
+De sudo-opdracht werkt niet in de externe sessie op Linux-machine.

 ## <a name="see-also"></a>Zie ook